-12.9.8 Seveso Sites
+13.7.8 Seveso Sites

 In assessing development proposals pertaining to or in the vicinity of SEVESO sites, the Planning Authority will consult and have regard to the technical advice of the Health and Safety Authority (HSA) in relation to proposed development and proposed land use(s).
-The HSA published revised guidance in 2021 titled Guidance on technical land-use planning advice for planning authorities and COMAH establishment operators.
+The Planning Authority will consider land use compatibility using the Individual Risk Matrix and the Inner, Middle and Outer Land Use Planning zones around establishments, as prescribed by the HSA.

-For some types of development, particularly those involving large numbers of people and vulnerable occupants, the Planning Authority will consider the societal risk (that is, the risk of large numbers of people being affected in a single accident).
+For some types of development, particularly those involving large numbers of people and vulnerable occupants, the Planning Authority will consider the societal risk (i.e. the risk of large numbers of people being affected in a single accident)